 rustup method doesn't work.
 Instead, you can use xargo.
 Xargo is a wrapper for cargo that eases cross compilation.
 We can install it by executing:

 If the installation fails, make sure that you have

 cmake and the OpenSSL headers installed.
 For more details, see the xargo's dependency section.

 Xargo is “a drop-in replacement for cargo”, so every cargo command also works with

 core library (and a few other libraries such as

-collections) when compiling for custom targets.
+alloc) when compiling for custom targets.

 So if your custom target file is named

 your-cool-target.json, you can compile your code using xargo through